Yoh0xFF/react-microfrontend-example/README.md

 - Click `Create Bucket`
 - Specify an AWS Region
 - Provide unique Bucket Name and click `Create Bucket`
-- Click the new Bucket you have created from the Bucket list.
+- Click the new Bucket you have created from the Bucket list
 - Select `Properties`
 - Scroll down to `Static website hosting` and click `Edit`
 - Change to `Enable`